ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 ### Orchids... potted plants that delight everyone

 **Orchids** are exceptionally beautiful plants that are perfect for the role of potted plants.
-It's a very popular and liked species among house plants lovers, and they are decorations in many homes.
-Those uniersal plants look trendy in any interior, durning any season.
+It's a very popular and praised species among house plants lovers, and they are decorations in many homes.
+Those universal plants look trendy in any interior, during any season.

 There are several types of orchids with different **petal colors**.
 The most popular colors are white, pink, purple and blue.

-Growing orchids is not very complicated, although it **requires following a few rules.** By putting enough effort, the owner can enjoy its beauty for a long time.
+Growing orchids is not very complicated, although it **requires following a few rules.** By putting enough effort, the owner can enjoy its beauty for many years.

 {% fig %}